JanneMattila/www/docs/_posts/2024/01/2024-01-15-using-azure-ip-ranges-and-service-tags.markdown

 LiveEndpoint=https://northeurope.livediagnostics.monitor.azure.com/
 ```

-It contains two addresses connecting to `northeurope` region.
+It contains two addresses referring to `northeurope` region
+since my resource is deployed there.

 Let's see what IP addresses are behind those addresses.
 We can use my tool for that: